This post may contain affiliate links, from which we earn an income.

 How to Get & Watch TV in a Motorhome

 If you are overwintering, heading off on a long motorhome tour of Europe or living in your motorhome, and happy to have some one-off and ongoing costs, then there are a number options for getting and watching tv in your motorhome or caravan.

-Types of Motorhome Tv's
+Types of Motorhome TVs

-These motorhome, caravan (and boat) 12v tv’s are built to work without needing EHU and are robust enough to ensure the constant movement of your motorhome does not cause any damage, although you will need to store your remote control when on the move (Fiamma have great storage pockets which are perfect for remotes!).
+Specially designed and manufactured motorhome and caravan tvs are powered by 12v electric from your leisure battery.
+These 12v motorhome, caravan (and boat) tvs are built for low power consumption and to work without needing EHU and are robust enough to ensure the constant movement of your motorhome does not cause any damage, although you will need to store your remote control when on the move (Fiamma have great storage pockets which are perfect for remotes!).

 You will find an array of screen sizes, types and options including flip-down, wide-screen, ability to record, one button tuning, ultra slim, with built- in DVD and so on.

 The sound quality can vary between makes and models and some manufacturers also make sound bars.
 If you want more oomph without the price, you could connect to a bluetooth speaker like this Which? choice Sony water resistant portable bluetooth speaker (and its tiny!).